-Our professional and experienced yacht brokers take great pride in guiding all our clients through in each and every step of the process from the first contact to after the sale support buying or selling give us call.
+Our professional and experienced yacht brokers take great pride in guiding clients through each and every step of the process from the first contact to after sale support

 Bob started boating on Raritan Bay, New Jersey, at the ripe old age of 8, on small outboard runabouts owned by his dad.
 He soon “graduated” to a sailing pram of his own, and found his appetite whetted for sailing.
 He continued sailing through the local club, enjoying club racing and knocking around, mostly on other people’s Lightnings, Blue Jays and Penguins.
 He also continued in powerboats with his dad, as well as owning a couple of smaller ones himself.
 His dad owned a number of classic, wood-planked Jersey built skiffs on which Bob participate in the operation and maintenance—much maintenance.

 After he started a family of his own, he got back into racing Lightnings on lakes the Midwest, where he lived at the time.
 All this time he was pursuing a successful career as an environmental and regulatory attorney, which brought him back to the East Coast and gave him the opportunity to get into coastal cruising on larger sailboats.
 This rekindled a dream to sail around the world, aided and abetted by a strong push from his son.